qcc-gif/qcc-gif/README.md

 - 👋 Hi, I’m @qcc-gif
 - 👀 I’m interested in data mining.
-- 🌱 I’m currently learning Computtational Finance in Sichuan University.
+- 🌱 I’m currently learning Computational Finance in Sichuan University.

 <!---
 qcc-gif/qcc-gif is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.